coryhouse/react-slingshot/docs/FAQ.md

 ├── .editorconfig             # Configures editor rules
 ├── .eslintrc                 # Configures ESLint
-├── .gitignore                # Tells git which files to ignore ├── README.md                 # This file.
+├── .gitignore                # Tells git which files to ignore ├── .npmrc                    # Configures npm to save exact by default ├── README.md                 # This file.
 ├── dist                      # Folder where the build script places the built app.
 Use this in prod.
 ├── package.json              # Package configuration.
 The list of 3rd party libraries and utilities